 With over 1,000 varieties, plant lovers all around the world are going crazy for Caladium plants!
-Their beautiful coloured heart-shaped leaves will leave you wanting more and more which is why it’s great that Caladium plants are so easy to propagate!
+Their beautiful coloured heart-shaped leaves will leave you wanting more and more which is why it’s great that they are so easy to propagate!

-In this post we will guide you through the complete Caladium propagation process; the various ways you can propagate your Caladium, the various dos and don’ts, what tools you’ll need to propagate and things to look out for to ensure you’re successful!
+In this post we will guide you through the complete process; the various methods you can use, the various dos and don’ts, what tools you’ll need to propagate and things to look out for to ensure you’re successful!

-Why would you want to propagate a Caladium plant in the first place?
+Why propagate a Caladium plant in the first place?

-There are several reasons why plant parents might choose to propagate their Caladium plants, sometimes it’s more out of necessity rather than choice.
-Houseplants don’t always grow how we want them to and this is often the case for Caladium plants which grow sideways, leggy or just too big for your space.
-Pruning these plants is a great way to keep them in shape, encourage new growth and generally just keep your plant looking healthy.
-But instead of just taking random cuttings and discarding them, you can prune your plant in a way that will give you sections to propagate.
+There are several reasons why plant parents might choose to propagate their plants, sometimes it’s more out of necessity rather than choice.
+Houseplants don’t always grow how we want them to and can often grow sideways, leggy or just too big for your space.
+But instead of throwing away those cuttings, why not use them to grow a new plant.

 But it doesn’t have to be all gloom and doom, you may also choose to propagate your Caladium plant to simply make new ones.
-Propagating is a great way to multiply the amount of greenery in your home without having to spend a cent.
+It can be a great way to multiply the amount of greenery in your home without having to spend a cent.
 Caladium cuttings also make great gifts for friends and family, especially as they may struggle to get a hold of your specific variety!

-Before you start the propagation process, It’s important that you have all the right things!
+Before you start, It’s important that you have all the right things!

 Healthy and mature Caladium plant